 Since the voice matures slowly and most of the classical music repertoire is in foreign languages, voice students should be able to read music already, and be prepared to learn and memorize quickly.

-In addition to Basics of Singing, classes available include Audition Preparation & Techniques, Acting for Singers, Italian Repertoire and Diction for Singers, and Spanish Diction and Repertoire for Singers.
+In addition to our Basics of Singing, classes available include Audition Preparation & Techniques, Acting for Singers and Diction.
 Please call the office or check the catalog for specific information about availability and locations.

 Younger children and teens without any previous musical training are recommended to build musical and language skills in preparation for individual voice lessons by:

 - singing in an ensemble for children such as the Peabody Children's Chorus;